alpenlabs/ssz-gen/crates/ssz_codegen/README.md

 The variants within the enum are named `Selector{index}`.

 ### Imports
-You can import definitions from other files using `import FILE as IDENT`.
+You can import definitions from other files using `import FILE` or `IMPORT FILE as IDENT`.
 - The path to the file must be relative to the current module.
 - `..` for parent folder, `.` as the separator for folders
 - Example: 2 folders back, inside utils folder, in maths.ssz -> `import ....utils.maths as maths`